GutuShiferaw/My-Top-3-Projects/README.md

     models.py - Setting up simple classes for Mode and State, both only containing one field for the name and one overwritten function to return its own name when cast as a string.

    The reason why I worked on this project was to make use of the knowledge i have on embeded devices and cloud prpgramming to make a product that can be used for multpile purposes.
+3. My third and biggest project is called "Microgrids for rular communities in canada".
+In this project i worked with a team of electrical engineers to simulate a working microgrid in a rular community in nanuvat canada.
+In this project i was tasked to develop a Gui Microcontroller solution using Django framework.
+I created a user interface aswell as APIs to connect the controller to the microgrid.
+What we have here is a Django web appication for the front end side of the project.
+It includes the overview of the microgrid aswell as a tool i built to calculate optimal metrics for the grid.
+The reason why i participated in this project was to help reduce the large diesel consumption in this communities and help the planet go greener by using alternative renewable resources.